 Maria Beatrice Michelis

 WG7 Leader Multidisciplinary Care -eHealth Tools

-Specialist in Orthopedics and Traumatology, Istituto G Gaslini
+Dr. Maria Beatrice Michelis is a specialist in Orthopedics and Traumatology, Istituto G Gaslini, Genoa, Italy.

 Since 1996: Oncological and Reconstructive Surgery Center (Prof. R. Capanna) of Florence, collaboration